fermitools/htvault-config/README.md

 ### Corrupted database

-If a vault database somehow gets corrupted and unable to be unsealed according to the `startlog`, a way to get it in operation again is to remove everything from `/var/lib/htvault-config` (including `.cache`) and start vault again.
+If a vault database on a non-high availability installation somehow gets corrupted and unable to be unsealed according to the `startlog`, a way to get it in operation again is to remove everything from `/var/lib/htvault-config` (including `.cache`) and start vault again.
 All the stored secrets will be lost.

-If it's a high availability cluster, also clear out the other machines.
+If the same problem happens on one node of a high availability cluster, on that node stop vault and remove everything in `/var/lib/htvault-config` except for `vaultseal.txt`.
+On the leader, remove the machine from the list of peers with `vault operator raft remove-peer <peername>` where `<peername>` is the name of the machine that was broken.
+Then start vault on the machine that was broken and it should rejoin the cluster and get its data populated from the leader.

 ### Lost quorum